tsujigiri/uxpec/README.md

 ;description ;assert/true JSR2
 ```

-End your testing rom with `;uxpec-exit` to exit the program with the
+End your testing rom with `;uxpec-exit JMP2` to exit the program with the
 appropriate exit code.

 See `etc/demo.tal` for a complete example.